 All PhD candidates are normally required to teach and/or to work as research assistants beginning in their second year.
 The current Department of Statistics teaching expectation is as follows: The department considers teaching experience to be an important educational component of the PhD program.
 All students, regardless of funding source, must lead at least four sections over the course of their PhD careers, covering at least two different courses.
-If they do not have a source of funding other than teaching (e.g., an NSF fellowship or, exceptionally, a faculty member wishes to make sure the student teaches only 4 courses using their research funds), then students should expect to teach 8 sections as part of funding their Ph.D.
+If they do not have a source of funding other than teaching (e.g., an NSF fellowship or, exceptionally, a faculty member wishes to make sure the student teaches only four courses using their research funds), then students should expect to teach eight sections as part of funding their PhD.
 Most section leading is done two-at-a-time, i.e., a student leading two sections of the same course in the same semester, so that the number of semesters of teaching is generally nearly equal to the number of sections led divided by two.
 The department’s aim is to not ask students to teach more than eight sections in total, which as per the previous sentence generally equates to four semesters of teaching.
 Research funding considerations may affect these normal teaching and research workloads.
 When research funds permit, the department aims to assign final-year students to lighter-than-normal teaching loads to enable them to make progress on their dissertations.

 Master of Arts (AM) Program

-Students in the AM program are advised by the director of the master's program and department faculty.
+Students in the AM program are advised by the Director of Masters Study in Statistics and department faculty.

 - Minimum of one year of full-time residence.
 Requests for part-time study in the first year must meet the GSAS special circumstances criteria.